American Indians of the Southwest/Hopi and Navajo Language and Culture Kit

-This collection of imaginative paintings and drawings by Navajo children introduce readers to their world and traditions.
-Earl describes the importance of the desert landscape in Navajo; Valerie talks about traditional Navajo art and rug weaving; and Vanessa warns about watching too much TV.
-The images are accompanied by photographic portraits of the artists and personal descriptions of their work.
-In addition, Bruce Hucko offers further insights into the Navajo culture and suggests art projects relating to each image that invite children of all ages and cultures to get out their art materials and create.
+The children’s imaginative paintings and drawings introduce readers to their world.
+Through their eyes readers will learn about some of the special traditions of Navajo life while discovering the universality shared by children of all backgrounds.
+Photographic portraits of the artists and personal descriptions of their work accompany the images.
+In addition, Bruce Hucko offers further insight into the Navajo culture and suggests art projects relating to each image that invite children of all ages and cultures to get out their art materials and create!

 Tony makes the long drive into Gallup with his mother to work at the local trading post during the summer.
 He is saving his money to buy a beautiful, dark leather saddle with nuggets of turquoise that he can use to help his father tend the flocks of sheep and goats.
 Just when Tony has almost enough money, everything goes wrong.
 Tony’s uncle breaks his foot, the bills become difficult to pay, and Grandmother pawns her precious silver and turquoise bracelet that she has worn since she was a young woman.
 Then Grandmother becomes ill, and Tony knows he must do something to help out.

-When the Navajo’s crops fail yet again, the boy, Red Bird, is sent to ask Spider Woman for her help.
-His journey leads him to a flock of sun-yellow birds, a lizard, a Gila monster, and a snake.
+When the Navajo’s crops fail yet again, Red Bird is sent to ask Spider Woman for her help.
+His journey leads him to a flock of sun- yellow birds, a lizard, a Gila monster, and a snake.
 To each of the animals, Red Bird asks the same question: “Could you tell me where Spider Woman lives?”
 At last, after traveling in each of the four directions, Red Bird finds Spider Woman sitting in her web.